Buying an Existing NJ Franchise Business

 This section discloses whether the franchisor or any of its executives have been involved in a recent bankruptcy.
 This information can help you assess the franchisor’s financial stability and whether the company can deliver the support services it promises.

 Do you have questions about your franchise disclosure document?
-Contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com for an in-depth review and discussion before signing on the dotted lines.
+Contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com for an in-depth review and discussion before signing on the dotted lines.

 HERE’S AN IMPORTANT TIP!

-Some franchisors may give you a separate reference list of franchisees to contact.
+Some franchisors may provide you with a separate list of franchisees to contact.
 To ensure that you get the full picture, you will want to contact some references not listed in the disclosure document.

 There’s no question that the disclosure document is critical reading for potential franchisees.